 St Colmac's Church - 3.2 miles (Historic Church)

 Bute Museum - 4.2 miles (Museum)

-Nearest Accommodation to Cairnbaan Chambered Cairn, Lenihuline:
+Nearest Holiday Cottages to Cairnbaan Chambered Cairn, Lenihuline:

 Nearby accommodation is calculated 'as the crow flies' from Cairnbaan Chambered Cairn.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.